MJMMiller/SEGUES/README.md

 - Now I study at UETS school in the area of Informatics.
 ***
 # 💫 About Us:
-🔭 We're currently working on SEGES
+🔭 We're currently working on SEGUES
 👯‍♂️ We're looking to collaborate on Commercial Centers 🤝 We're lookinh for help with improve our Tesis
 🌱 We're currently laerning AI